ASO on Google Play: 5 Learnings from Case Studies

-At the recent App Promotion Summit London which took place virtually due to Covid 19, AppTweak’s Chief Product Officer Marie-Laure Cruyt presented on examples and case studies to demystify ASO on Google Play.
-To see the full talk use this link or continue to read below for 6 tips to build a successful ASO strategy on Google Play.
+At the recent App Promotion Summit, London, which took place virtually due to Covid-19, AppTweak’s Chief Product Officer Marie-Laure Cruyt presented practical examples and case studies to demystify ASO on Google Play.
+To see the full talk, use this link or continue to read below to unearth the 5 tips to build a successful ASO strategy on Google Play.

-To assess if this had an impact on the visibility of Priceline for these keywords we built a keyword list in AppTweak consisting of 30 keywords with “car rental” or “rental cars” and used the Keyword Monitoring tool for a visual of Priceline’s visibility.
+To assess if this had an impact on the visibility of Priceline for these keywords, we built a keyword list on AppTweak consisting of 30 keywords with “car rental” or “rental cars,” and used the Keyword Monitoring tool for a visual of Priceline’s visibility.

-We can see there was a large jump in visibility for Priceline immediately following this update suggesting that Priceline improved in rankings for many keywords in this list or the keywords with the highest volumes.
-When looking at the specific keyword movements we can see that the only keywords to lose visibility were those that were reduced in the long description.
+We can see there was a large jump in visibility for Priceline immediately following this update, suggesting that Priceline improved in rankings for many keywords in this list or the keywords with the highest volume.
+When looking at the specific keyword movements, we can see that the only keywords to lose visibility were those that were reduced in the long description.

 This demonstrates that keyword density does have an impact on an app’s keyword rankings.
-It is important to remember that it is impossible to have a high density for many keywords so it must be done strategically.
-Make sure to focus on the highest priority but understand it can take a few tries to get it right.
-If Google doesn’t pick your app to rank high on a keyword try making an update focusing on a slightly less competitive option, measure the results, and keep trying until you find high performing keywords.
+It is important to remember that it is impossible to have a high density for many keywords, so it must be done strategically.
+Make sure to focus on the highest priority, but understand it can take a few tries to get it right.
+If Google doesn’t pick your app to rank high on a keyword, try making an update that focuses on a slightly less competitive option, measure the results, and keep trying until you find high-performing keywords.

-Keywords are not the only way to share the right messaging in the Play Store.
+Keywords are not the only way to share the right messaging on Google Play.
 Creatives must also align and reinforce the message of your app’s purpose.

 When WedMeGood, an Indian wedding planning app, lost its number 1 app for “wedding planner” and “wedding planning” to an American app MyWed, they asked us how they could regain the number 1 position.
 As we just mentioned, a good place to start is looking at the keyword density for both apps.